This page has brief descriptions for the different events held at the park. Please see the home page for details on the specific event.

 Christmas in the Backcountry shows how colonists celebrated Christmas.
 This event is held the weekend after Thanksgiving.

 Christmas for the Birds gives us a chance to help our wildlife.
-This event is held the first Saturday in December.

 At this time, we are not able to have Last Saturday events.
 We will let you know as soon as this changes.